andykitchen/andykitchen.github.io/_posts/2019-03-21-a-meta-lesson.md

 by evidence.
 But if you read both essays, you'll see that these positions are also not mutually exclusive, in fact they are synthetic.
 But you need to take your view one level 'up' so to speak.
-I'll illustrate this with a quote from Rodney:
+I'll illustrate this with a quote from Rodney Brooks:

 > One of the most celebrated successes of Deep Learning is image